 Information fields vary by site, but make sure to make the most out of what they offer.

 While sites and apps like Google Maps, Yelp, YellowPages.com, Angie’s List and Urbanspoon function as search portals, their listings are also indexed and appear in searches conducted on more traditional search engines like Google, Bing and Yahoo.

 Not only do these listings offer your business additional online assets and increased visibility, but often times the local results take up prime page-one real-estate as they tend to be positioned above traditional organic results.

 The influence of local is even more pronounced on mobile.
-With much smaller screen space top spots are even more important.
+With much smaller screen space, top spots are even more important.
 After all, users aren’t going to scroll forever to find you.
-I did a quick search for ‘bike shops’ and after the paid ad there was a map, then three Google My Business listings with the option to view more, and then a couple of broad and industry specific business listings sites.
+I did a quick search for ‘bike shop’ and as you can see, after the paid ad there was a map, then three Google My Business listings with the option to view more, and then a couple of broad and industry specific business listings sites.
 That’s three full screens worth of page-one results and I’d yet to scroll by a main site for a bike shop, how much further do you think a customer is going to look?

 Page layout and screen space isn’t the only reason you should optimize your business listings though.
 A recent study sponsored by Google found that 88% of smartphone users and 84% of tablet owners conduct local searches, and that 56% of on-the-go searches had a local intent.

 People are looking local, are you ready to be found?
 If you want your business’s local SEO strategy to work, you’ll need to show a little TLC to all of your online assets, starting with your business listings.